Stand Up for Grain Safety

 Every year hundreds of employees are injured or die from preventable hazards while working in grain storage and handling.
 Safety doesn’t need to be big to be effective.

 This year commit to safety by making small changes in the workplace on how tasks are performed to make a positive safety impact.

-During the first week of April, make a commitment to safety and health.
+During the last week of March, make a commitment to safety and health.
 To help you, the standup4grainsafety.org website hosts:

 - A week of free, daily webinars